suvradip/pizza-bot/README.md

 1. create a account in FirBase.
 2. vising the account setting page -> project settings -> service accounts
 3. Generate the key file and save it under keyFile folder (rename the file as firebase.json) in this project.

+After doing all the steps your folder structure look like this

 Thats it.
 We are good to go to run this app now.